brinktrade/brink-sdk/README.md

 ### Setup

+Create an instance of accountSigner with an ethers.js signer and network.
+The ethers.js signer will be used for all account message signing

 ```
 const brink = require('@brinkninja/sdk')

-/**
- * signer: an ethers.js signer.
-Signed messages returned are valid only for the Brink account owned by this signer
- * network: name of a supported Brink network (default `mainnet`).
-Signed messages returned are valid only for this network
- * verifiers: array of custom verifier definitions
- **
+const { AccountSigner } = brink({ network })
-const accountSigner = brink.accountSigner(signer, { network, verifiers })
+const accountSigner = AccountSigner(signer, { network })
 ```

 ### accountAddress()

-Returns the address of the account
+Returns the address of the account.
+This is computed based on the signer's address.
+Every signer address has a unique account address, which is known before account deployment.
+Account address is the same on all EVM chains for a given signer.

 ### signerAddress()